apache/airflow/docs/apache-airflow-providers-google/operators/cloud/dataproc.rst

     :start-after: [START how_to_cloud_dataproc_create_cluster_operator]
     :end-before: [END how_to_cloud_dataproc_create_cluster_operator]

+You can also create a dataproc cluster using YML config file.
+The same file can be exported from an existing cluster by running gcloud dataproc clusters export command.
+A cluster configuration yml file can be published in gcs path and same path can be passed to cluster_config parameter:

+.. exampleinclude:: /../../airflow/providers/google/cloud/example_dags/example_dataproc.py
+    :language: python
+    :dedent: 0
+    :start-after: [START how_to_cloud_dataproc_create_cluster_using_yml]
+    :end-before: [END how_to_cloud_dataproc_create_cluster_using_yml]

+With this file as config, we can create dataproc cluster:
+:class:`~airflow.providers.google.cloud.operators.dataproc.DataprocCreateClusterOperator`

+.. exampleinclude:: /../../airflow/providers/google/cloud/example_dags/example_dataproc.py
+    :language: python
+    :dedent: 4
+    :start-after: [START how_to_cloud_dataproc_create_cluster_using_yml_config_operator]
+    :end-before: [END how_to_cloud_dataproc_create_cluster_using_yml_config_operator]

 Update a cluster
 ----------------
 You can scale the cluster up or down by providing a cluster config and a updateMask.